pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ![IMU Scene Camera](./imu-scene_camera_offset-black.png)

 ::: tip
-Note that leftward rotations for the yaw values reported by the IMU are positive, whereas leftward rotations about the y-axis of the scene camera and 3D eye state coordinate systems are negative.
+Note that leftward rotations for the yaw values reported by the IMU are positive, whereas leftward rotations about the y-axis of the scene camera coordinate system are negative.
 :::

 ### Euler Angles